na-na-hi/renget/archive/gxrov.md

 **Lone Echo**:  A singleplayer story adventure game in space with a focus is on storytelling, level design, lore, immersiveness (no HUD, not even subtitles).
 Visuals still look impressive despite being made back in 2017.
 Gameplay is pretty basic, but well done zero gravity puzzle "platforming" in 3D space.

 **Doom VFR**: A short VR spin-off of Doom 2016 that's around 3 hours long.
 A little buggy and suffers a bit from being designed around teleport movement, but it's still fun with some tweaks.
 They actually added smooth locomotion sometime a few years ago.
 You need to go to settings turn on smooth locomotion (fast), disable dashes.
-I also recommend mapping teleport (you still have to use it), shield and weapon select wheel to right stick left/up/right in SteamVR bindings editor.
+Recommended to map teleport (you still have to use it), shield and weapon select wheel to right stick left/up/right in SteamVR bindings editor.
 If they made good controller bindings by default and fixed crashes it would be a pretty good game.
-Still very fun and worth picking up on sale if you can deal with some bullshit.
+Still very fun and worth picking up on sale if you can deal with some bullshit and occasional crashes.

-Just finished DoomVFR (it's on sale for 2 bucks right now).
-Doom VFR is 3 hours long on maximum difficulty...

-After you configure it a bit and play on maximum difficulty level it's actually pretty fun.

-They actually added smooth locomotion somewhen a few years ago.
-You need to go to settings turn on smooth locomotion (fast), disable dashes.
-I also recommend mapping teleport (you still have to use it), shield and weapon select wheel to right stick left/up/right in SteamVR bindings editor.

-Another issue the game can randomly crash, sometimes quite a lot.
-I found out you can esoterically avoid crashes by playing classic level first thing you do when you start the game.
-Oh and sometimes level geometry doesn't load and you need to restart the game.

-Overall,if they made good controller bindings by default, fixed crashes it would be pretty good game, but right now, it's very fun, but only if you can dead with some bullshit.

 **Dead Effect 2 VR**: don't let the fact that this was originally a mobile shooter deter you from one of the most amazing VR hits of 2017.
 Coming from left field, the port of DE2 to VR was a welcome surprise in an otherwise starved VR catalogue. the game translates well to VR as a single player action shooter akin to the original Half Life.
 Collect loot, interact with the environment in VR such as flicking on your helmet flashlight, handling mechanical equipment, hacking into terminals with a swipe of your fingers, and frantically reaching for that crucial shell or magazine in a firefight. varied enemies, dark corridors, multiplayer, full VR reloading and hammy voice acting make this game a must-have.